top of page

-I have coached leaders from first management role to CEO/MD, with funding from the UK government as well as individual clients.
+I have coached leaders from first management role to CEO/MD, in organisations including Arts Council England and United Talent Agency, with funding from the UK government as well as individual clients.
+I also coach for Clore Leadership.

-I have also consulted for organisations including Linux Foundation, the Institute of Coding and Blockchain Research Institute.
+I have consulted for organisations including Linux Foundation, the Institute of Coding and Blockchain Research Institute

-I'm based in Brighton but also work in London and online.
+I'm based in Brighton, on the UK south coast, but also work in London and online.

 100% of my coaching clients say they would recommend me to a friend or colleague.